What is Lease Extension?

-Steve had entered into a lease agreement with Robert for leasing his house for a period of 30 years.
+Steve had entered into a lease agreement with Robert for leasing his house for 30 years.
 At the end of 30 years of the lease tenure, Steve and Robert agree to extend the lease, say by 5 years.
-Such a situation at hand, i.e. the extension of the lease for an additional 5 years is referred to as an extension.
+Such a situation at hand, i.e., the extension of the lease for an additional 5 years, is referred to as an extension.

 It may be worthwhile to note that at the time of lease extension, the terms decided at the time of the original agreement shall be continued or may be changed depending upon the party’s mutual discussion.

 Ruber Cotton Mills Ltd (‘RCML’) is a company engaged in the business of manufacturing various types of garments.
-Considering the fact that fashion and the latest trends keep changing and updating, RCML decided to rent the plant and equipment instead of buying.
+Because fashion and the latest trends keep changing and updating, RCML decided to rent the plant and equipment instead of buying.

 Accordingly, RCML entered into a lease agreement with HSEP Inc., a company dealing in supply of machinery and equipment for varied industries.
-An initial lease agreement was entered by RCML and HSEP Inc. for renting of equipment for the manufacture of garment, for a tenure of 5 years.
+RCML and HSEP Inc. entered an initial lease agreement for renting of equipment for the manufacture of garment, for a tenure of 5 years.
 Further, a fixed rental amount of $50000 was to be paid by RCML as a lease payment.

-The lease agreement provided details of both the parties, asset taken on lease, payment schedule and other legal and statutory terms and conditions.
+The lease agreement provided details of both the parties, assets taken on lease, payment schedule, and other legal and statutory terms and conditions.

 In a lease extension agreement, a reference is made to the original agreement, and the updated clauses, being the extended tenure and rent amount, are mentioned.

 To summarize, lease extension means extending the original lease agreement before its expiry.
 One can take on lease, a property, home, land, building, car, machines, etc. based on requirements, the person can enter into a lease agreement for a fixed tenure and premium.